valleyjo/valleyjo.github.io/_posts/2021-08-12-dictionary-alternative.md

 description: A case sensitivity bug breaks the service.
 How can we write more testable code?
 categories: [code,testing,design]
 ---
-Should you really be passing that dictionary / hashmap between classes or if it should be a first class collection?
+Should you really be passing that dictionary / hashmap between classes or should it be a first class collection?
 Let me share a cautionary tale.

 My team had a bug where a core scenario broke due to a case sensitivity error.
 The code with the bug was a private inner function:
 {% highlight csharp linenos %}